-Approved by the Infrastructure and Research Policy Committee on May 16, 2017
+Approved by the Infrastructure and Research Policy Committee on April 10, 2020

-Approved by the Public Policy Committee on June 5, 2017
+Approved by the Public Policy Committee on May 4, 2020

-Adopted by the Board of Direction July 29, 2017
+Adopted by the Board of Direction on July 11, 2020

 One example of an inequitable lawsuit is the litigation against structural engineers arising out of the rescue, recovery, and debris removal operation in the aftermath of the 9/11 terrorist attacks on the World Trade Center (WTC).
 The immediate response by the engineering community in providing structural consulting services at Ground Zero contributed to perhaps the largest recovery and site cleanup in modern history.
 Structural engineers were hired to assess the structural stability of the surrounding buildings and the massive debris pile that in areas reached the height of a ten-story building.
 The engineers performed this task successfully as no serious injury or fatality was ever linked to their work at the WTC Site.
-Unfortunately, there are numerous lawsuits against these engineering entities not pertaining to their work as professional engineers, but rather based on claims by a significant number of plaintiffs who allege illness due to purported toxic exposures.
+Unfortunately, there are were numerous lawsuits against these engineering entities that did not pertain to their work as professional engineers, but rather, were based on claims by a significant number of plaintiffs who alleged illness due to purported toxic exposures.
 Structural engineers should not be implicated in these lawsuits, as issues of air quality or claimed toxic exposures are outside of the engineers' scope of work or expertise.

 ASCE Policy Statement 536